ChrisH2727/Milestone-2/README.md

     1.0 Introduction
         1.1 Why The Project?
+        1.2 Some Project Planning Basics
-        1.2 Monte Carlo Simulation
+        1.3 Monte Carlo Simulation
-        1.3 Random Numbers and All That
+        1.4 Random Numbers and All That

     2.0 UX
         2.1 User Stories